AnirudhG07/archivemount.yazi/README.md

 > This is not tested by me.
 Only an inspiration by people.
 > For any users, please test and provide feedback for the same.

-You can install `archivemount` on MacOS through `macports`, it available on Homebrew only on Linux(linuxbrew) -
+You can install `archivemount` on MacOS through `macports`, it is available on Homebrew only on Linux(linuxbrew) -
 ```
 sudo port install archivemount
 ```